 At the University of Mannheim you will study all aspects qualifying you for a teaching position right from the beginning of your studies: your two subjects, Education Sciences, and Teaching Methodology.
 This way you will learn all the basics that are important for your future teaching profession at an early stage.
-During your first school placement you will gain insights into teaching at schools and you can deepen your knowledge obtained by attending service-learning seminars where theory and practice get combined.
+During your first school placement you will gain insights into teaching at schools.

 By the way: Should you realize in the course of the bachelor's program that becoming a teacher is not your dream job after all, the B.Ed.
 Teacher Education will qualify you for a wide variety of interesting master’s programs.